MCMitchell8/twitter-reader/README.md

 <img src='http://g.recordit.co/FuJqKakMB7.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Notes
-There are sometimes problems with the tweet viewing
+The rows are blank in the part one gif because my I was not following anyone